-Category Paid for by members?
-Overall Value for Money Weighting VFM rating Rationale Administration No - paid for by employer 20% Good The Plan's administration was carried out within the agreed service standards with 97% of work carried out within the agreed service levels.
+Category Value for Money/ Members Rating Value for Money Weighting Value for Members Weighting Value for Money/Members Rating Rationale ESG integration is strong in the growth phase.
+However, there is a lack of ESG integration through the consolidation and pre-retirement phases.
+The Trustee has agreed to proposals which will improve Responsible Investment integration through both these phases.
+The Statement of Investment Principles was last reviewed in September 2024 and signed in October 2024.
+The Plan's administration was carried out within the agreed service standards with 98.95% of work carried out within the agreed service levels against a target of 90%.
 Core financial transactions were processed promptly and accurately.
 The Plan's administrator is accredited by the Pensions Administration Standards Association ("PASA").
-There were no formal complaints in the year to 31 December 2023.
-The Trustee considers this to be good especially considering the size of the membership.
-The Plan website, PRISM, available 24/7 to DC members, provides a range of appropriate guides and information to support all member segments: new joiners; members building their benefits and those close to retirement.
-This website (hosted by Hymans Robertson) also provides general pensions information, key features, investment options, contribution options, fund fact sheets, member guides and forms.
-DC members do not currently have access to an online modeller at the moment as it has been taken down for maintenance.
-This is in the development pipeline for Q3/4 2024.
-Communications No - paid for by employer 20% Good The Trustee uses a range of media to implement its communications strategy, including postal and electronic communications.
+There were no formal complaints in the year to 31 December 2024, which is good for a scheme of this size.
+Administration Good 20% N/A 4 The Plan website, PRISM, available 24/7 to DC members, provides a range of appropriate guides and information to support all member segments: new joiners; members building their benefits and those close to retirement.
+This website (hosted by Hymans) also provides general pensions information, key features, investment options, contribution options, fund fact sheets, member guides and forms.
+The Trustee is undertaking an exercise to select a provider to bundle the Plan's DC arrangements.
+This means that the investment and administration of the Plan will be carried out by the same provider.
+Communications Average 20% N/A 3 The Trustee uses a range of media to implement its communications strategy, including postal and electronic communications.
 As mentioned above, the Plan website, PRISM, available to DC members, provides a range of appropriate guides and information to support all member segments.

-The Trustee issues a newsletter to members on an annual basis.
+Category Value for Money/ Members Rating Value for Money Weighting Value for Members Weighting Value for Money/Members Rating Rationale The Trustee issues a newsletter to members on an annual basis.
 Members are surveyed periodically on their experience of services provided by the Trustee and Hymans.
-Governance No - paid for by employer 15% Excellent The Trustee met 4 times during the last year for board meetings and 11 times for catch-up meetings.
+The Trustee met 4 times during the last year for board meetings and 11 times for catch-up meetings.
 The Trustee has also established 3 sub-committees, each of which has had 4 formal meetings over the last 12 months.
-The Trustee undertook training on several topics during the last year including on Illiquid Assets to provide the Trustee's knowledge of the potential for use of these asset types to enhance returns for members and Responsible Investment improving the Trustee's knowledge and understanding of ESG and climate risk as well as the regulatory requirements around this.
-The Trustee has reviewed their advisers' effectiveness during the year.
-The Trustee is happy with their advisers' performance during the plan year, therefore there were no actions taken.

-Category Paid for by members?
-Overall Value for Money Weighting VFM rating Rationale Retirement Yes - paid for jointly with employer 5% Average The Plan has appointed Origen to provide Retirement Support Services in respect of whole market annuity support.
-The Plan does not currently provide retirement advice, however, this is in line with other pension plans of a similar size.
-The Trustee have reviewed the at-retirement options in 2023 and are looking to make a decision in 2024.
+Governance Excellent 15% N/A I/A 5 The Trustee undertook training on several topics during the last year.
+The Trustee has reviewed their advisers' effectiveness during the year, and concluded it was happy with their overall performance during the Plan Year, therefore there were no actions taken.
+The Plan has appointed Origen to provide Retirement Support Services in respect of whole market annuity support.
+The Plan does not currently provide retirement advice, which is in line with other pension plans of a similar size.
+Retirement Average 5% 10% 3 The Trustee is undertaking an exercise to select a provider to bundle the Plan's DC arrangements.
+This means that the investment and administration of the Plan will be carried out by the same provider.
+As part of this, the Trustee is examining the at retirement support available in the market and factoring this into their final decision.

-The Trustee has agreed an action plan for the following year to improve value where necessary and obtain any missing information (up to date Prudential AVC charges and transaction costs).
+The Trustee has agreed an action plan for the following year to improve value where necessary and obtain any missing information.
 This action plan, along with details of the missing information and value assessment limitations, are detailed in other sections of this Chair's Statement.
 Full details of the approach used to assess value can be found in the Value for Members assessment.